-Shock Attacking is voluntary, but if a unit does attack it must Shock Attack all enemy units in its Frontal hexes.
-It does not have to do so against enemy units being Shock Attacked by other, friendly units.
+Shock Attacking is voluntary, but if a unit does attack it must Shock all enemy units in its Frontal hexes.
+It does not have to do so against enemy units being Shocked by other, friendly units.

-8.3.1 Shock Attack Modifiers: To resolve a Shock Attack, which may be done in any order the Attacker wishes, roll the die, then apply any DRM attained from the following situations:
+- 8.3.1 Shock Modifiers: To resolve Shock, which may be done in any order the Attacker wishes, roll the die, then apply any DRM attained from the following situations: - 1.)
+Strength Advantage: The player with the higher number of units receives the differential between the number of units as a DRM.